When considering burial or cremation, many have wondered, What does the Bible say about cremation? Would cremation interfere with the resurrection?

 We should add that there is nothing in the Bible to indicate that the Hebrew practice was based on God’s instructions.
 God simply did not decree a right or wrong about this subject.
 However, burial was the norm, as depicted in the valley of dry bones (Ezekiel 37).
 And the bones of Joseph were important enough to be maintained and carried out of Egypt.
 Ultimately, the fate of the wicked is to become ashes under the feet of the righteous (Malachi 4:3).

 Clearly, cremation has become culturally acceptable in the present Western world.
 According to Everlife Memorials, “In 1999, there were 1,468 crematories and 595,617 cremations, a percentage of 25.39% of all deaths in the United States.”
-The Cremation Association of North America reports that the percentage had risen to over 34 percent by 2007 and projects that the figure will be over 55 percent by 2025.
+The Cremation Association of North America reported that the percentage had risen to over 34 percent by 2007.

 Some people are concerned whether cremation stems from pagan religious practices, but as previously noted, the Bible neither condemns nor condones the practice.
 Had it been sinful, God would have condemned it just as He did other misguided religious customs.
 Therefore, what believers do is entirely a matter of personal choice.